allyhandro/Ntry/README.md

 | GET     | /items/590687a0f5a5ee65      | get one item for ObjectID   |
 | PUT     | /items/590687a0f5a5ee65      | update item for ObjectID    |

+====
+a note on deployment: currently deployed on heroku witht he Sandbox plan as mLab Heroku add-on, this will need to be changed if project moves to production level, but for now should be ok